lnbc1QWFyb24/create-coreln-app/README.md

 ROYGBIV creates Lightning prisms, which are BOLT 12 offers that split Lightning payments to different parties at percentages you define.

-This repository contains a progressive web app - the frontend compontent to ROYGBIV.
+This repository contains a progressive web app - the frontend component to ROYGBIV.
 The backend Core Lightning plugin is available [here](https://github.com/daGoodenough/ROYGBIV-backend) and requires Core Lightning with the runtime flag 'experimental-dual-fund.'

 BOLT 12 offers are static QR payment codes that can be reused again and again.
 Currently, ROYGBIV supports prism payouts to node pubkeys via keysend.
 Support for split payments to other BOLT 12 offers, LNURL, AMP, and Lightning Addresses are coming soon.